Could taking OptiBac help with cystitis?

 As a healthcare professional you are probably aware that cystitis is a bladder infection that causes inflammation of the bladder and urinary tract, making urination extremely painful.
 It mostly occurs in sexually active women; for some it is rare and for others it can happen several times a year.
 Symptoms include a frequent sensation of needing to pass urine even when little or no urine is present, blood in the urine, backache, lower abdominal pain, and nausea.

 You may want to let patients know that they can help prevent cystitis by drinking plenty of water, taking cranberry supplements or sugar-free juice, wiping correctly after going to the toilet, and always urinating as soon as possible after sexual intercourse.
 Some women find that using condoms can help avoid infection.
 Keeping your middle warm, especially in cold weather, can also offer some protection - Kokoro sells traditional Japanese Harakame tummy wraps that support your core and provide a range of other health benefits.
 Short-term antibiotics are often prescribed for serious bouts of cystitis.

-Clinical trials have shown that a number of strains of Lactobacillus are particularly effective at helping to treat and prevent female intimate health problems such as cystitis.
+Clinical trials have shown that a number of strains of Lactobacillus are particularly effective at helping to support vaginal health in those with female intimate health problems such as cystitis.
 These specific strains (in particular Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14®) have been clinically trialled to survive transit through the gut, and then successfully colonise the vagina and bladder where they exert their beneficial effects.
-These two strains of live cultures that are recommended for ongoing use are available in OptiBac Probiotics 'For women'.
+Healthcare professionals can read more about the research behind these on the Probiotics Database.